- 2 Bedrooms

 Household items/appliances include microwave, coffee maker, refrigerator, toaster, oven, hairdryer, iron and board, dishes, toilet paper, paper towels, trash bags, shampoo, conditioner, soap, W/D, and laundry detergent.

-Apartment comes entirely equipped with outdoor patio, linens, towels, blankets, 1 queen size bed, 2 twin beds, 1 couch, and 1 inflatable air bed.
+Apartment comes completely equipped with outdoor patio, linens, towels, blankets, 1 queen size bed, 2 twin beds, 1 couch, and 1 inflatable air bed.

 About the Area

 Downtown Charleston, a neighborhood in Charleston, is home to this vacation home.
-Patriots Point and USS Yorktown are cultural highlights, and some of the area's notable landmarks include Charleston City Market and Fort Sumter.
+Patriots Point and USS Yorktown are cultural highlights, and travelers looking to shop may want to visit Charleston City Market and Charleston Tanger Outlets.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.

 Special Instructions